Useful OpenSSL Commands

 Extract pfx file contents

-Here we extract both the certificate and the corresponding key from a pcks12 (pfx) file.
+Extract both the certificate and the corresponding private key from a pcks12 (pfx) file:

 // certificate file